- American-born convert to Islam

 On May 26, 2012, Carson was a guest speaker at the 37th annual convention of the Muslim American Society / Islamic Circle of North America (MAS/ICNA), in Hartford, Connecticut.
 (Both the MAS and ICNA are closely tied to the Muslim Brotherhood.)
 During his remarks, he stated that U.S. schools should be modeled after madrassas—Islamic schools infamous for their tendency to promote sexist, anti-Semitic teachings.
 Said Carson: “America will never tap into educational innovation and ingenuity without looking at the model that we have in our madrassas, in our schools, where innovation is encouraged, where the foundation is the Quran.
 And that model that we are pushing in some of our schools meets the multiple needs of students….
 America must understand that she needs Muslims.”

-Between January 2008 and June 2014, Carson received 55 separate political donations (totaling nearly $34,000 altogether) from Islamists affiliated with the Council on American-Islamic Relations, the Islamic Society of North America, the Muslim American Society, and the Muslim Public Affairs Council.
+Between January 2008 and September 2016, Carson received more than 100 separate political donations (totaling nearly $70,000 altogether) from Islamists affiliated with the Council on American-Islamic Relations, the Islamic Society of North America, the Muslim American Society, and the Muslim Public Affairs Council, SAAR, IIIT, SAFA, NAIT, and the Islamic Circle of North America.

 In a June 2012 speech to the ICNA Mosque in Hartford, Connecticut, Carson lamented: “It is very true that all of us [Muslims] are under tremendous strain right now — 9/11 was tough on Muslims.
 Those of us who were in the workplace faced exacerbated prejudice, unrelenting bias, and in many cases, some of us were terminated from our jobs.
 It was tough to be a Muslim in the workplace.”
 Adding that Muslims in America were “under attack,” the congressman emphasized that the followers of Islam, who “have been a part of America since the inception of America,” “must not retreat.”
 Carson also directed some remarks to anyone in the audience who might have been attending the ICNA event “under-cover,” in an effort to determine whether any of the speakers were promoting a malevolent message.
 To multiple rounds of applause, Carson said: “Now, it is unfortunate that there are those who are thinking that at this convention right now were having secret meetings, that were plotting to destroy this country, but I say to those who are here under-cover, Allah will not allow you to stop us.”